The core part of the plant that is soon to be installed

-H+E has recently started work on a contract to supply a plant to treat Wastewater arising from the new Graphene Engineering & Innovation Centre being built at the University of Manchester, where graphene was first isolated in 2004.
+H+E is working on a contract to supply a plant to treat Wastewater arising from the new Graphene Engineering & Innovation Centre being built at the University of Manchester, where graphene was first isolated in 2004.

 Graphene is amazing; dubbed the world’s first 2-D material, it is 200 times stronger than steel, yet incredibly thin and transparent, and the potential applications for its use are incredible.
 So, following more than a decade of research into the vast potential that this incredible material has to be used in our everyday lives, the new GEIC will provide ever better facilities to keep Manchester at the forefront of its development.